Inorganic peroxide: Applications

 Alkali metal peroxides can be used for the synthesis of organic peroxides.
 One example is the conversion of benzoyl chloride with sodium peroxide to dibenzoyl peroxide.

+Examples

+With thousands of tons/year being produced annually, the peroxydisulfates, S2O8(2-), are preeminent members of this class.
+These salts serve as initiators for polymerization of acrylates and styrene.

+At one time, sodium perborate was used in detergents.
+It has since largely been replaced by sodium carbonate sesquiperhydrate.

+Many peroxides are not commercially valuable but are of academic interest.
+One example is bis(trimethylsilyl) peroxide (Me3SiOOSiMe3).
+Phosphorus oxides form a number of peroxides, e.g. "P2O6".

 History

 Alexander von Humboldt synthesized barium peroxide in 1799 as a byproduct of his attempts to decompose air.

 Nineteen years later Louis Jacques Thénard recognized that this compound could be used for the preparation of hydrogen peroxide.
 Thénard and Joseph Louis Gay-Lussac synthesized sodium peroxide in 1811.
 The bleaching effect of peroxides and their salts on natural dyes became known around that time, but early attempts of industrial production of peroxides failed, and the first plant producing hydrogen peroxide was built in 1873 in Berlin.